-Eating healthy at Disney World is by no means impossible, in fact, it has become easier with time.
+Finding healthy food at Disney World is by no means impossible; in fact, it has become easier with time.
 It also will fit well with planning your Disney vacation on a budget.
 I know that sometimes healthy eating means spending more money, but it won’t in this case.
 Here are a few options for healthy eating at Disney.

 You can prepare your own meals by having a few groceries in your room.
 All Disney hotel rooms come with at least a mini-fridge.
 You can take a look at the article I link to at the end of this about bringing groceries to Disney.